brimdata/zed/docs/zq/README.md

 and deploy to production systems that were accidentally using ZSON instead of the much more efficient ZNG format because the `-f zng` had been mistakenly omitted from some command.
-The beauty of Zed is that all of this "just works" but it would otherwise perform horribly.
+The beauty of Zed is that all of this "just works" but it would otherwise perform poorly.
 * If the default format were ZNG, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f zson`.